 - G114 Dinosaurs and their Relatives

 - G341 Natural History of Coral Reefs

 - G410 Undergraduate Research in Geology

-My philosophy and basic teaching methodology is to work with students through the levels of learning, from memorization of facts through comprehension, analysis and synthesis of disparate data sets, in order to demonstrate that there is a tangible process to learning science.
+My philosophy and basic teaching methodology are to work with students through the levels of learning, from memorization of facts through comprehension, analysis and synthesis of disparate data sets, in order to demonstrate that there is a tangible process to learning science.
 My goal is to bring scientific research information to the classroom, and to develop informative, interactive classes at both the undergraduate and graduate levels.
-A subsidiary goal is to provide field training to students in order that they may pursue independent studies for graduate degrees.
-My research emphasis on reefs lends itself easily to these goals, for reefs have immediate name recognition and provide a diversity of geologic topics for discussion and investigation from empirical and theoretical aspects.
+A further goal is to provide field, laboratory and museum training to students so they may pursue independent studies for graduate degrees and academic and industry careers.

 Recent Research Projects

 Local Environmental Dynamics on the Atlantic and Caribbean Coasts of Prehistoric Dominican Republic: A Geoarchaeological Approach to Midden Shells and Associated Ceramics

 Indigenous utilization of shallow-water resources from archaeological marine shells in the Dominican Republic

 Paleoecology of the Maastrichtian El Rayo Formation, Southwestern Puerto Rico